csun-comp430-s22/ScriptSquared/ScriptSquared_Doc.md

 }
 ```

-- Variables can be initialized with or without assignment
+- Variables must be initialize with assignment

 ***Sample class inheritance***